 How to get to Mombasa town

-By road: Mombasa town is easily accessible on tarmac from Nairobi.
+By road: Mombasa town is easily accessible on the tarmac from Nairobi.

-By Air: You can fly straight into Mombasa, Lamu or Malindi.
-Many international flights arrive into Mombasa every day.
+By Air: You can fly straight into Mombasa, Lamu, or Malindi.
+Many international flights arrive in Mombasa every day.

 By Train: There is a passenger train service called madaraka Express which operates between Nairobi and Mombasa using this train it will take you just 4 to 5 hours to get to Mombasa.